 It is still the most expensive way to travel from Langkawi to Penang, but if you don't like taking high-speed ferry boats, it is the only option available.

-Air Asia is currently the only airline that operates this route with a number of daily flights.
+Air Asia and Firefly are currently the only airlines that operates this route with a number of daily flights.